Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a server admin, I want to create voice chat channels so that I can enable audio communication among users.
 - As a server admin, I want to moderate my server by adding, removing, timing out, kicking, and banning users so that I can maintain a healthy community.
 - As a server admin, I want to pin, reply to, delete, and edit messages so that I can moderate conversations effectively.
+- As a server admin, I want to have a plugin manager so that I can easily install, update, and manage plugins for my server.
 - As a server admin, I want to manage server plugins and themes so that I can customize the functionality and appearance of my server.
 - As a server admin, I want to enforce certain authentication methods for my server so that I can enhance security and user verification.
 - As a server admin, I want to set file upload permissions so that I can control who can contribute content to the server library.